caraweisman/abSENSE/README.md

 By calculating the probability that your homology search would fail to detect a homolog _even if one were present_ and _even if it were evolving normally_ (e.g. no rate accelerations on a specific branch, potentially suggestive of biologically interesting changes), abSENSE informs the interpretation of a negative homology search result.
 If abSENSE finds that there is a high probability of a homolog being undetected even if present, you may not be as inclined to invoke a biological explanation for the result: the null model of a failure of the homology search is sufficient to explain what you observe.

-The method is explained in further detail in the paper:
+**The method is explained in complete detail in the paper in which it's introduced.
+This is the paper that is referred to in the rest of this README, and is:**

-Weisman, Caroline M., Andrew W. Murray, and Sean R. Eddy.
+** Weisman, Caroline M., Andrew W. Murray, and Sean R. Eddy.
 "Many but not all lineage-specific genes can be explained by homology detection failure."
-PLOS Biology (2020). https://doi.org/10.1371/journal.pbio.3000862
+PLOS Biology (2020). https://doi.org/10.1371/journal.pbio.3000862 **

 There, it is applied to the specific case of lineage-specific genes, for which homologs appear absent in all species outside of a narrow lineage.
 The method itself is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss), and likewise, this code is applicable to all such cases.